Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Conclusion

 \section{Conclusion}

-We present an original study of the underlying reasons behind the desire for robot automation, assessing how these tendencies change across subgroups with respect to time spent and feelings evoked.
-Our analyses integrated and analyzed data from three datasets, BEHAVIOR-1K, ATUS, and ATUS Well-Being Module.
+We present an original study of the underlying reasons behind the desire for robotic automation, assessing how these tendencies change across subgroups with respect to time spent and feelings evoked.
+Our study integrated and analyzed data from three datasets, BEHAVIOR-1K, ATUS, and ATUS Well-Being Module.
 No correlation was found between automation desire and time spent, but happiness and pain were significant predictors.
 Significant trends indicated differences among genders and income levels.
-We open-source our tool, data, and detailed analysis to enable reproducibility and support future robotics research.
+We open-source our data and an interactive analysis tool to enable reproducibility and support further robotics research.